Open-Ended Automatic Programming Through Combinatorial Evolution: Automatic Programming

-While these kinds of automatic programming heavily depend on human interaction and thus the capabilities and creativity of programmers, genetic programming can be regarded an attempts to reduce this dependency and shift the focus to automation done by the computer itself.
-Koza \cite{Koza.1994} describes genetic programming as a type of programming in which programs are regarded as genes that can be evolved using genetic algorithms \cite{Holland.2012,Holland.1992}.
+Since the development of computers, it has been a challenge to optimise and adapt program code to access the potential performance of a computer.
+While the computational power of computers has been steadily increasing in recent years, program code is still limited by the ability of programmers to create efficient and functioning code.
+Programming languages have also evolved over the past decades.
+The development of programming languages has sought to provide programmers with abstractions at higher levels.
+However, this also led to limitations, especially regarding performance and creativity.
+It is thus intriguing to shift the programming to the computer itself.
+Most of the programming is currently done by human programmers, which often leads to a time-intensive and error-prone process of software development.
+The idea that computers automatically create software programs has been a long-standing goal \cite{Becker.2017} with the potential to streamline and improve software development.\\ Automatic programming was first considered in the 1940s describing the automation of a manual process in general and with the goal to maximise efficiency \cite{Parnas.1985}.
+Later, automatic programming was considered a type of computer programming in which code is generated using tools that allow developers to write code at a higher level of abstraction \cite{Parnas.1985}.
+There are two main types of automatic programming: \textit{application generators} and \textit{generative programming}.
+Cleaveland \cite{Cleaveland.1988} describes the development of application generators as the use of high-level programming models or templates to translate certain components into low-level source code.
+Generative programming, on the other hand, assists developers in writing programs.
+This can be achieved, e.g. by providing standard libraries as a form of reusable code \cite{Czarnecki.2000}.
+In generative programming it is crucial to have a domain model, which consists of three main parts: a problem space, a solution space, and a configuration knowledge mapping that connects them \cite{RN111}.
+The problem space includes the features and concepts used by application engineers to express their needs.
+These can be textual or graphical programming languages, interactive wizards, or graphical user interfaces.
+The solution space consists of elementary components with a maximum of combinability and a minimum of redundancy.
+The configuration knowledge mapping presents a form of generator that translates the objects from the problem space to build components in the solution space \cite{Czarnecki.2000}.
+Most recently, automatic programming shifted towards higher level programming languages and incorporating even more abstraction \cite{RN24}.\\ While these kinds of automatic programming heavily depend on human interaction and thus the capabilities and creativity of programmers, genetic programming can be regarded an attempts to reduce this dependency and shift the focus to automation done by the computer itself.
+Koza \cite{Koza.1994} describes genetic programming as a type of programming in which programs are regarded as genes that can be evolved using genetic algorithms \cite{Holland.1992,Holland.2012}.
 It aims to improve the performance of a program to perform a predefined task.
-According to Becker and Gottschlich \cite{Becker.2017}, a genetic algorithm takes, as an input, a set of instructions or actions that are regarded as genes.
+According to Becker et al. \cite{Becker.2017}, a genetic algorithm takes, as an input, a set of instructions or actions that are regarded as genes.
 A random set of these instructions is then selected to form an initial sequence of DNA.
 The whole genome is then executed as a program and the results are scored in terms of how well the program solves a predefined task.
 Afterwards, the top scorers are used to create offspring, which are rated again until the desired program is produced.
 To find new solutions, evolutionary techniques such as crossover, mutation, and replication are used \cite{Pillay.2007}.
 Crossover children are created by picking two parents and switching certain components.
 Another technique is mutation, which uses only one individual parent and randomly modifies its parts to create a new child.
 Sometimes parents with great fitness will be transferred to the next iteration without any mutation or crossover because they might do well in later steps as well.